Short Story Winner January Contest

-Swan Song by Caroline Sidney is our other January Contest Winner!
+Swan Song by Caroline Sidney is our February Contest Winner!
 Congratulations!
 Her story is short at only 4400 words yet her character, Odette speaks in an amazingly unique voice.
 It is such a great retelling of a woman kidnapped yet finding power in life outside of her medieval culture and situation.
 Based on Swan Lake, the ballet, Caroline has created a sense of urgency in her story as readers feel a looming choice or conflict with this happily empowered woman.

 Caroline is a native of southeastern Kentucky, where she lives with her husband, three cats, two dogs, and plants in various stages of dying.
 She enjoys irreverent cross-stitching, baking, and good storytelling in all forms.
 Find her at @carolineesidney on Twitter.
 Her poems, “Night Creatures,” “Traveling by Lightning,” and “Wind Chimes” were published in The Write Launch in January 2020.